-What is What Is a Property Management Agreement?
-Key Terms Explained?
+What is Property Management Agreement?

-If you've ever wondered what is a property management agreement you're not alone.
 A property management contract is a legally binding document between a property owner and a management company that outlines the responsibilities, fees, and expectations of both parties.

 A well-drafted contract for property management protects both the landlord and the management company by clearly defining the scope of services.
-From rent collection to maintenance coordination, the property management contract sets the ground rules for how your investment will be handled.

 Why a Property Management Agreement Matters for Your STR Bottom Line